EkoLabs/android-native-sdk/README.md

 | url | `String` | The url to open. |

 ## IEkoPlayerShareListener
-Listener interface for share events.
+Listener interface for share intents.
 ### Methods
 #### onShare(url: String)
 There can be share intents from within an eko project via share buttons or ekoshell.
 This function will be called whenever a share intent happened.